Svetlozar-Stefanov/SoftUni/README.md

 # SoftUni-Homeworks
-All the tasks I have solved and solve while in SoftUni
+All the problems I have solved and solve while in SoftUni